hexojs/hexo-renderer-marked/README.md

 - **mangle** - Escape autolinked email address with HTML character references.
   * This is to obscure email address from _basic_ crawler used by spam bot, while still readable to web browsers.
 - **sanitizeUrl** - Remove URLs that start with `javascript:`, `vbscript:` and `data:`.
+- **dompurify** - Enable [DOMPurify](https://github.com/cure53/DOMPurify) to be run on the rendered Markdown.
+See below for configuration
 - **headerIds** - Insert header id, e.g. `<h1 id="value">text</h1>`.
 Useful for inserting anchor link to each paragraph with a heading.
 - **anchorAlias** - Enables custom header id
   * Example: `## [foo](#bar)`, id will be set as "bar".